 Amalgamated Bank touts that it has actively aided labor union efforts.
 In 1973, “as a show of support and dedication to the causes of unions,” the bank provided bail checks to keep striking Philadelphia teachers out of jail.
 In the 1980’s the bank offered “credit to striking workers from Eastern Airlines and NYNEX.”

 Amalgamated Bank was the first labor union-owned bank in New York City, and one of the first in the United States.
-It is currently the largest union-owned bank in America: As of 2014, the bank had $3.7 billion in assets and $37.9 billion worth of trust assets under management.
+Until its public offering, it was the largest union-owned bank in America: As of 2014, the bank had $3.7 billion in assets and $37.9 billion worth of trust assets under management.
+As of 2019, Workers United still owned 40 percent of the company.

 SEIU Ownership Battle